scality/core-ui/README.md

 - Add storybook stories to cover all features
 - Run `npm run test` to generates snapshot tests which are based on storybook stories
 - Update `src/lib/index.js` to export the new component
-- Run `npm run build` to update `dist` folder with the new component
 - Once all is done, create Pull Request for review
-- When the Pull Request is merged, checkout the `master` branch, update it then run `npm run storybook:deploy` to deploy the new component to [ui-core GitHub Pages](https://scality.github.io/core-ui/)